 Combat goes until the GM declares that the aggression has passed.
 This could be by knocking your opponents out or making them run or otherwise convincing them to stop fighting.
 Alternatively, the party can always attempt to run from a dangerous situation; depending on the opponent’s nature, they just might let you go.

-Most role-playing game systems utilize a “hit points” (HP) system, but in GUTS+, a character’s health is determined by the number of injuries sustained to various parts of their body and various status conditions they gain.
+Most role-playing game systems utilize a “hit points” (HP) system, but in GUTS+, a character’s health is determined by the number and type of injuries sustained by various parts of their body and various status conditions they gain.
 Your character can be injured by combat or other dangerous situations, while conditions can be gained from anything from pushing your character too hard or failing an attempt to do something.

-The following chart shows the default areas of the body that can be injured and a baseline idea of how many times an injury can be sustained before it becomes fatal:
+The following chart shows the default areas of the body that can be injured:

-Less serious than Injuries (but still often not great), your character can also be afflicted by a variety of status effects.
-These can be mental things like “afraid,” “discouraged,” and “embarrassed” or physical things not representable by injuries like “blinded”, “deafened”, and “nauseated,” which affect how you play the game in different ways.
+Less serious than Injuries (but still often not great), your character can also be afflicted by a variety of status conditions.
+These can be mental things like “afraid,” “discouraged,” and “embarrassed” or physical things like “blinded”, “fatigued”, and “nauseated,” which affect how you play the game in different ways.
 Some will affect the values that you roll while others will affect what your character is able to do in the game world.
-The exact way they affect your character mechanically is determined by your GM, but the most important factor to keep in mind is that your character should behave appropriately when burdened with these effects.
+The exact way they affect your character mechanically is determined by your GM, but the most important factor to keep in mind is that your character should behave appropriately when burdened with these conditions.
 If your character is “disturbed,” keep that in mind when you interact with other characters or react to the game world.

-Status effects can stack on top of each other as well as intensify.
+Status conditions can stack on top of each other as well as intensify.
 Some GMs will give you a new status effect to replace an intensified one (eg. “afraid” to “terrified” to “panicked”) and others will simply give you numbered levels (i.e. “afraid x2”).
-Keep in mind what combinations of effects might do to your character and play it out as it might happen in real life.
+Keep in mind what combinations of conditions might do to your character and try to play it out as it might happen in real life.

 Recovering from an injury is a relatively slow process if not deliberately focused on.
-Your GM will tell you otherwise, but in general, a single injury that is left untreated will heal at the rate of 1 injury per in-game day—you choose what injury you wish to be healed—while a major injury will heal at the rate of 1 injury per 5 in-game days.
+Your GM will tell you otherwise, but in general, a single injury that is left untreated will heal at the rate of 1 injury per in-game day—you choose what injury you wish to be healed—while a double injury will heal at the rate of 1 injury per 5 in-game days.

-If you wish to focus on allowing your injuries to heal, resting will allow your injuries to heal twice as fast: 1 minor injury per 1⁄2 day and 1 major injury per 2 1⁄2 days.
-If you or someone in your group has any sort of medical qualities, then they can help treat your wound to speed up recovery even more.
+If you wish to focus on allowing your injuries to heal, resting will allow your injuries to heal twice as fast: 1 single injury per 1/2 day and 1 double injury per 2 1/2 days.
+If you or someone in your group has any sort of medical qualities or tools, then they can help treat your wound to speed up recovery even more.
 Some treatments will be instantaneous while others might speed it up to just a couple of hours for recovery.
 Eating food can also help heal injuries.

 Different still, status effects are removed either when the GM says so or when the cause of the effect has been removed for a reasonable amount of time.
 If the GM doesn’t lift the status after a reasonable time, they might have forgotten, so just ask if your character still has it!